 As business owners you will find yourself in situations where you need funds to expand your business.
 Whether this involves acquiring more inventory, opening new stores, or adding more employees to your team.
 Many lenders look at business credit scores among other things, to determine your businesses credit risk.
 This information helps lenders gauge how healthy your business is in terms of meeting debt obligation, and its bankruptcy and delinquency rates.
-Unhealthy credit scores can make it harder for business owners to secure the funds that are critical to operate.
-Learning how to manage your business credit score should therefore be a top priority for business owners, particularly new business owners.
+Unhealthy credit scores can make it harder for business owners to secure funds that are critical to operate.
+Learning how to manage your business credit score should, therefore, be a top priority for business owners, particularly new business owners.

 The differences between consumer and business credit scores

 So what exactly are business credit scores?
 Business credit scores are different from consumer credit scores in that, they assess a company’s credit risk by taking into consideration the business’ credit history as opposed to personal credit history.
 The scores range from 1 to 100 with one being the lowest score.
 Business credit scores are affected by a multiple of factors including but not limited to business size, establishment and industry size.